Diocese of Des Moines: 1967 to present

-In 1967, after only two years in Des Moines, Paul VI appointed Biskup as coadjutor archbishop for the Archdiocese of Indianapolis.
+In 1967, after Biskup was in Des Moines for only two years, Paul VI appointed him as coadjutor archbishop for the Archdiocese of Indianapolis.
 In 1968, the pope named Reverend Maurice Dingman of the Diocese of Davenport as the next bishop of Des Moines.
-On October 4, 1979, Pope John Paul II visited the diocese on the suggestion of Joe Hays, a farmer in Truro, Iowa, and on the invitation of Dingman.
-After landing at the Des Moines Airport, the pope visited the rural parish of St. Patrick near Irish Settlement.
-He then celebrated a mass at the Living History Farms in Urbandale, Iowa.
+In 1979, while on his American tour, Pope John Paul II visited the diocese on the suggestion of Joe Hays, a farmer in Truro and on the invitation of Dingman.
+After arriving in Des Moines, the pope visited St. Patrick Parish near Irish Settlement.
+He then celebrated a mass at the Living History Farms in Urbandale before leaving Iowa.
 Dingman retired due to bad health in 1986.

-In 1987, John Paul II replaced Dingman as bishop of Des Moines with Auxiliary Bishop William Bullock from the Archdiocese of Saint Paul and Minneapolis.
-In 1993, the pope named him as bishop of the Diocese of Madison.
+In 1987, John Paul II appointed as bishop of Des Moines Auxiliary Bishop William Bullock from the Archdiocese of Saint Paul and Minneapolis.
+In 1993, the pope named Bullock bishop of the Diocese of Madison.
 The new bishop of Des Moines was Auxiliary Bishop Joseph Charron from Saint Paul and Minneapolis, named by the pope in 1994.
 Charron retired in 2007.

 In 2008, Pope Benedict XVI appointed Auxiliary Bishop Richard Pates from Saint Paul and Minneapolis as the ninth bishop of Des Moines.
-He resigned in 2018.

-The current bishop of the Diocese of Des Moines is William Joensen from the Archdiocese of Dubuque.
-He was appointed by Pope Francis in 2019.
+In 2010, the diocese was the victim of a cybercrime, losing $600,000 in the attack by a criminal gang in a foreign country.
+The FBI ultimately recovered $180,000 for the diocese.
+Pates resigned in 2018.

+Pope Francis in 2019 named Reverend William Joensen from the Archdiocese of Dubuque as the next bishop of Des Moines.
+In January 2023, the diocese released new restrictive policies on the treatment of transgender individuals in diocesan churches, schools and other facilities.

 Reports of sex abuse

-On September 19, 2003, Bishop Charron permanently suspended three diocesan priests from ministry due to sexual abuse allegations: Albert Wilwerding, John Ryan, and Richard Wagner.
-Charron was following the recommendations of an internal committee that had recommended their dismissal and ultimate laicization.
+In 2003, Bishop Charron permanently suspended three diocesan priests from ministry due to sexual abuse allegations: Albert Wilwerding, John Ryan, and Richard Wagner.
+Charron was following the recommendations of an internal committee that had recommended their dismissal and laicization.

-In January 2015, Pope Francis laicized Diocese of Des Moines priest Howard Fitzgerald, who was accused of committing acts of sex abuse.
+In 2015, Pope Francis laicized Reverend Howard Fitzgerald, who was credibly accused of sexually abusing a minor in the previous decades.
 Fitzgerald had been placed on administrative leave in 2014.
+In April 2019, Bishop Pates released a list of nine diocesan priests with credible accusations of sexual abuse of minors.

-On March 20, 2020, the diocese announced that it was suspending Reverend Robert Grant, a diocesan priest and professor at St. Ambrose University in Davenport, from teaching and practicing ministry after a sex abuse allegation surfaced The alleged sex abuse was committed during his time in the Diocese of Des Moines at St. Albert High School in Council Bluffs in the early 1990's.
-The allegations were reported to the diocese after the victim reached out to sex abuse advocates.
-However, the statute of limitations in Iowa prevented the victim from pursuing criminal charges against Grant.
-The suspension was to last until the Diocese of Des Moines completed its investigation.
-In late 2022, the diocese determined that Grant's sexual misconduct took place when the victim was above the age of consent.
-Therefore, the diocese returned grant to his ministry and teaching positions with restrictions.
+In March 2020, the diocese announced that it was suspending Reverend Robert Grant, a professor at St. Ambrose University in Davenport, from teaching and practicing ministry after a sex abuse allegation surfaced.
+Grant allegedly committed the abuse while working at St. Albert High School in Council Bluffs in the early 1990s.
+After the accuser reached out to sex abuse advocates, they reported the allegations to the diocese.
+However, the statute of limitations in Iowa prevented the accuser from pursuing criminal charges against Grant.
+In November 2020, the diocese determined that Grant's sexual misconduct took place when the accuser was above the age of consent.
+Therefore, the diocese returned Grant to his ministry and teaching positions with restrictions.